rafaelgieschke/bwlp-vue-frontend/README.md

 Beer CSS only has three levels of responsive: `.s`, `.m` and `.l`, this is enough in most cases, but it can be limiting.
 If you need an element to be more responsive, try using Container Queries.

-Container Queries allow for WAYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYY simpler responsive, so don't get annoyed with Responsive Media Queries, they're rendered practically irrelevant.
+Container Queries allow for WAYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYY simpler responsive, so don't get annoyed with Responsive Media Queries, they're rendered practically irrelevant (except for full-site responsive, but even then, when you make your container properly, you usually don't need full-site responsive as nothing needs to go anywhere, or it goes by itself).

 Articles teaching their use: